JerryLikePie/WT-BlueberryPie-Assistant/README.md

-# War Thunder Blueberry Pie Air Assistant
+# War Thunder BlueberryPie Air Assistant
 ### This script is no longer being updated.
 Please note that the usage of automatic scripts is against the rules.
 As of Dec 2023, Gaijin added bot detection to their game.
 I will no longer be supporting this script nor updating features.
 Use at your own risk.